Tony Warriner

 In March 1990 Cecil, Sykes, Noirin Carmody and Warriner founded Revolution Software.
 For their first game he wrote an innovative engine, called Virtual Theatre, which enabled the gameworld to be more active and dynamic than was previously possible.
 The game's title became Lure of the Temptress and it was published in 1992.
 It was followed by a string of other critically and commercially successful adventure games, including Beneath a Steel Sky, the Broken Sword series, In Cold Blood and Gold and Glory: The Road to El Dorado.
 Beneath a Steel Sky and Broken Sword: The Shadow of the Templars are often both referred to as one of the best adventures of all time, appearing on numerous "top" adventure game lists and receiving several awards and nominations.
 Warriner (with others) received a nomination for Broken Sword: The Sleeping Dragon at the Game Developers Choice Awards in 2004 and for Broken Sword: Shadow of the Templars - The Director’s Cut at the British Academy Video Games Awards in 2010.

 With Steve Ince he began to explore new ideas and in 2006 he founded 720games to publish their own gaming projects.
 In the same year he presented his game Blocster, a single player puzzle game.

 Besides his work on new editions of Beneath a Steel Sky and the first two Broken Sword Games (2009/2010), he worked on various games that weren't developed by Revolution, including A Christmas Carol and Sticky Blocks.
-Warriner is currently working at Shifty Eye Games, and writing a Metroidvania game on the side.
+In 2023 Warriner published a memoir of his career in the games industry to the present time, entitled - Revolution: The Quest For Game Development Greatness.
+His current project is an Action-adventure game game called, Wormhole Dungeon.